easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 substituted from the `exts_list` entry elements ("pyCAP" and "0.1", respectively), not from the easyconfig values.

+### Generate a crates list {: #generate_crates_list }

+To generate a crates list for a package:

+1. Download and unpack the source code for the package you wish to build
+1. Change into the directory containing the top level `Cargo.toml.
+1. Run `python -m easybuild.easyblocks.generic.cargo .`

+If there is not already a lockfile then you may need to do the following to generate it:

+1. Load a recent Rust module
+1. cargo generate-lockfile

 ### Configure/build/install command options {: #configure_build_install_command_options }

 - **configopts**: options for configure command